 Pursuant to the Ability IMA, ML Management has the following rights, powers and authority in connection with its duties thereunder: (i) authority and power to invest and reinvest the Managed Ability Portfolio in investments, in accordance with predetermined guidelines; (ii) authority and power to, in its reasonable discretion, extend, renew and/or dispose of potential and existing investments within the Managed Ability Portfolio, and to make all decisions and take all actions necessary or convenient in respect of the origination, investigation, structuring, financing, acquisition, monitoring, syndication, and remarketing of investments and additional investments, in each case, in accordance with the predetermined guidelines; (iii) prepare, review and supervise the preparation and review of all agreements, certificates, amendments, notices, instruments, and other documents required to originate, acquire, manage, finance, syndicate, remarket or dispose of any investment or potential investment in the Managed Ability Portfolio; (iv) appoint sub-advisers to invest and reinvest the Managed Ability Portfolio in investments, in each case, in accordance with the predetermined guidelines; (v) originate, manage, service, administer and make collections on investments within the Managed Ability Portfolio; and (vi) perform other reasonable and customary actions deemed appropriate by ML Management in connection with the Managed Ability Portfolio.
 The Managed Ability Portfolio is held primarily in the United States and is predominantly comprised of USD-denominated assets based in the United States.
-As of December 31, 2024, the Managed Ability Portfolio is comprised of approximately \$620.1 million of assets representing approximately 59% of Ability's total investment assets of \$1,045.4 million or 100% excluding the modified coinsurance and funds withheld assets.
-The Company's insurance segment also includes a loan portfolio, and as of December 31, 2024, such loan portfolio consisted of approximately \$258.1 million in loans to private companies and approximately \$153.6 million of mortgage loans, totaling \$411.7 million (the "Insurance Segment Loans"), or approximately 39% of the entire portfolio.
+As of March 31, 2025, the Managed Ability Portfolio is comprised of approximately \$645.7 million of assets, which includes \$48.5 million of assets under modified coinsurance with Vista which began being managed by ML Management in the first quarter of 2025.
+ML Management manages approximately 63% of Ability's total investment assets of \$1,020.0 million.
+Excluding assets under modified coinsurance with Vista and funds withheld assets, the total Managed Ability Portfolio is approximately \$597.2 million.
+The Company's insurance segment includes a loan portfolio, and as of March 31, 2025, such loan portfolio consisted of approximately \$272.0 million in loans to private companies and approximately \$142.5 million of mortgage loans, totaling \$414.5 million (the "Insurance Segment Loans"), or approximately 41% of the entire portfolio.
 The Insurance Segment Loans are, collectively, of a nature such that Ability continues to satisfy its investment requirements in accordance with the state of Nebraska Insurers Investment Act.
 Pursuant to the Ability IMA, not all assets under management are fee earning; further, for fee-eligible assets, the basis for charging fees is not necessarily fair market value.